The-Lum/puml-themes-gallery/index.md

 ---
 ## Welcome to the PlantUML Themes Gallery

-🚧 _Under construction with first public release the 2021-10-31 (using PlantUML, smetana, SVG,...)_ 🚧
+🚧 _Under construction with first public release the 2021-10-31 (using PlantUML, smetana, SVG, ...)_ 🚧

 Don't hesitate to post questions/remarks on the [discussion page](https://github.com/The-Lum/puml-themes-gallery/discussions).